mefengl/eslint-note/README.md

 # eslint-note

-This will be the birthplace of my ESLint configuration file~
+This will be the birthplace🐣 of my ESLint configuration file~

 ## file/folder naming